Junior Eurovision Song Contest 2010

 The Junior Eurovision Song Contest 2010 was the eighth edition of the Junior Eurovision Song Contest, held on 20 November 2010 at the Minsk Arena in Minsk, Belarus, and presented by Denis Kourian and Leila Ismailava.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster the Belarusian Television and Radio Company (BTRC).
 Broadcasters from fourteen countries participated in the contest.

 The winner was with the song "Mama" by Vladimir Arzumanyan.
 This gave Armenia its first Junior Eurovision victory and its first victory in any Eurovision contest.

 Location

 Minsk Arena, venue for the 2010 contest.

 The European Broadcasting Union (EBU) invited broadcasters to bid for the rights to host the contest.
-In June 2009, Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BRTC) won the rights to organise the contest over bids from Russia and Malta.
+In June 2009, Belarusian broadcaster National State Television and Radio Company of the Republic of Belarus (BTRC) won the rights to organise the contest over bids from Russia and Malta.
 EBU initially put efforts into distributing the organisation of the contest among different regions of the continent, moving away from Eastern Europe as Kyiv hosted the previous edition, with Malta's bid seemingly taking the lead.
-However, BRTC's detailed candidacy supported by Eurovision Song Contest 2009 winner Alexander Rybak prevailed in the end.
+However, BTRC's detailed candidacy supported by Eurovision Song Contest 2009 winner Alexander Rybak prevailed in the end.

 Under construction through 2009, the 15,000-spectator Minsk-Arena hosted the event.
 Belarus has twice previously won the Junior Eurovision Song Contest, which is, according to EBU Executive Supervisor Svante Stockselius, "one of Belarus' most popular television shows."